 As I write this, I sit at the kitchen table of the apartment above my father’s convenience store.
 It is likely the last time I will be here.
 After almost 30 years, my parents are returning to Lebanon for good.

-I’m certain that as soon as they set foot on Canadian soil, they craved another place, somewhere farther away and more familiar.
+I’m certain that as soon as they set foot on Canadian soil, my parents craved another place, somewhere farther away and more familiar.
 And now that they have decided to return to Lebanon, I’ve found myself thinking a lot about what life in Nova Scotia has meant for my family.

 When things end, we can do one of two things: we either take time to reflect on what has come to pass, extracting the lessons learned and finding value in the experience, or we let it slip beneath the surface, leaving it unacknowledged (and therefore allowing it to manifest in some other aspect of our lives).